zhongti0126/electromagnetic-anti-collision-system/README.md

    ## 🌐 API Endpoint

-The system provides a simple API to retrieve real-time sensor data.
+The system provides a simple API to retrieve real-time sensor data

 ### Endpoint